Ulcerative colitis is a chronic, inflammatory disease characterised by a relapsing-remitting course affecting the gastrointestinal tract.

 The choice of therapy will depend on disease severity, location, co-morbidities, patient preference and side-effects.
 Many patients require different medications during their disease course.

-In patients presenting with UC for the first time, or those who develop a flare of UC, the principle aim is to induce remission with aminosalicylates (5-ASA) and/or steroids.
+In patients presenting with UC for the first time, or those who develop a flare of UC, the principal aim is to induce remission with aminosalicylates (5-ASA) and/or steroids.
 In those presenting with acute severe ulcerative colitis based on Truelove & Witts criteria there is a distinct treatment pathway (discussed below).

 In patients with mild-to-moderate UC, treatment is initially with 5-ASA agents (topically +/- orally).
 These medications can be used for both the induction of remission and continued maintenance.
 Patients with extensive UC (e.g. pancolitis or left-sided colitis) should be treated with both oral and topical (e.g. enemas) 5-ASAs.
 Those with proctitis (i.e. < 20 cm on flexible sigmoidoscopy) can be treated with 5-ASA suppositories alone.